* MSCI World down 0.1 pct from 5-1/2-month high

 * Canada rejoins NAFTA talks in Washington

-* Turkish lira slides again
+* Turkish lira slides further, bank bonds sell off

 * Global earnings growth still being revised up: reut.rs/2LAe0Mw